IRS Installment Agreement

 Under an IRS payment plan, you make an agreement with the IRS to pay off your total balance over a specific period of time.

 While under a payment plan, your balance is still subject to interest and a monthly late payment penalty.
 Payment plans are for up to 72 months.
-You can make additional payments towards the debt through the IRS’ online payment interface.
+You can make additional payments towards the debt through the IRS’s online payment interface.

 When you owe the IRS taxes, the IRS can take actions such as wage garnishment and bank levies.
 Once you sign up for a payment plan, this will no longer happen.
 It’s best to take action before the IRS does.